AngryCarrot789/BCEdit180/README.md

 - You can view annotations, but you can only edit the annotation type, and the name/type of the annotation's entries.
 Will add more to this soon though

 There's probably more that i've missed, but this is generally what this program can do

+## Slight lag issues
+When loading big class files (with 100s of methods), it may lag for a split second.
+The bytecode editor will be the most laggiest (scrolling isn't laggy at all); when you select a new method, it has to clear a list of instructions and create new list items for each instruction.
+WPF controls, like ListBoxItems (which the bytecode editor use for every instruction) usually takes about half a millisecond (0.5ms~) to create and add to the bytecode editor list.
+Meaning when you select a method with, say, 1000 instructions, there will be a half second lag spike.
+This is a limit in the WPF framework and i'm 99% certain there's no way to decrease this lag :( (unless i switch to a text editor... but i don't work at JetBrains so :<   )